 Napoleon the exhibition event

-- “Napoleon the Exhibition" paints an accurate and uncompromising portrait of a fascinating figure who has shaped France to this day.
+- "Napoleon the exhibition" draws a fair and uncompromising portrait of a fascinating character who has shaped France until today.

-- It is the unlikely destiny of a complex character that is told to us.
+- It is the incredible destiny of a complex character that is told to us.
 Napoleon was both admired and controversial, victorious and defeated, heroic and tragic.
-Moreover, the character's romance still fascinates us today.
+The romance of the character still fascinates us today.

-- The exhibition is held in the Grand Halle de la Villette, the same place where the exhibition was held the exhibition Tutankhamun, the Pharaoh's Treasure in 2019.
-You may remember the crowd and the queue at that time (it seems so far away ...).
-This new exhibition on Napoleon should also be an event, and given the expected success and the implementation of a gauge to limit the number of people present at the same time, it seems to us imperative to book your tickets as soon as possible. (individual or family dated tickets).
+- The exhibition is held in the Grand Halle de la Villette, the same place where the exhibition Tutankhamun, the Pharaoh's Treasure in 2019.
+You may remember the crowds and the line at the time (it seems so long ago?).
+This new exhibition on Napoleon should also be an event, and given the expected success and the implementation of a gauge to limit the number of people present at the same time, it is imperative that you book your tickets as soon as possible (dated individual or family tickets).

-An exceptional scenography, an exhibition suitable for children from 8 years
+An exceptional scenography, an exhibition adapted to children from 8 years old

-- The exhibition, thanks to its masterful scenography, is an excellent introduction to the character of Napoleon for young people from the age of 8.
-It is a remarkably educational exhibition.
+- The exhibition, thanks to its masterful scenography, is an excellent introduction to the character of Napoleon for young people from 8 years old.
+This is a remarkably educational exhibition.

-- Spectacular reconstructions and more than 150 original piecesThe two groups, meeting for the first time, follow one another along a chronological path.
+- Spectacular reconstructions and over 150 original piecesThese works, gathered together for the first time, follow one another along a chronological path.

-- The presence of extensive historical re-enactments (such as the first room in Fontainebleau or its bivouac in the countryside, or an evocation of the Egyptomania that accompanied his reign) as well as many digital devices allow a real immersion in the heart of a decisive moment in the History of France.
+- The presence of extensive historical re-enactments (such as the first room at Fontainebleau or his bivouac in the countryside, or an evocation of the Egyptomania that accompanied his reign) as well as many digital devices allow a real immersion in the heart of a decisive moment in the history of France.

-- Campaigns and travels, life at court, social developments, religion, defeats and political downfall...
-All subjects are covered, without taboo.
+- Campaigns and travels, court life, social developments, religion, defeats and political fall ...
+All topics are addressed, without taboo.

-- This exhibition is divided into 9 parts : the years of apprenticeship; the campaigns of Italy (1796) and Egypt (1799); the coup d'état of 18 brumaire and the Consulate; the advent of the Empire; Napoleon and his private life; Napoleon, the warlord; Napoleonon and Europe; the decline of the Empire with the Spanish campaign (1808) and the Russian campaign (1812); the Hundred Days and its final fall after the Battle of Waterloo.
+- This exhibition is divided into 9 parts The years of apprenticeship; the Italian (1796) and Egyptian (1799) campaigns; the coup d'état of 18 Brumaire and the Consulate; the advent of the Empire; Napoleon and his private life; Napoleon, the warlord; Napoleonon and Europe; the decline of the Empire with the Spanish campaign (1808) and the Russian campaign (1812); the Hundred Days and its final fall after the battle of Waterloo.

-- Spectacular re-enactments evoke the arts and court life which had a lasting effect on the decorative arts (furniture and objets d'art in the Egyptian spirit, particularly following the Egyptian campaign).
+- Spectacular re-enactments evoke the arts and the life of the court who left a lasting impression on the decorative arts (furniture and objets d'art in the Egyptian spirit in particular, following the Egyptian campaign).

-- Many important pieces are presented: from the reconstruction of an enormous throne to the sedan of the wedding of Napoleon and Marie-Louise, and paintings of the young Bonaparte .
+- Many important pieces are presented: from the reconstruction of an enormous throne to the sedan of Napoleon and Marie-Louise's wedding, and paintings of the young Bonaparte?

-And also: the other "kid friendly" exhibitions of the moment:
+And also: the other exhibitions and museums around the History :